vembry/image-poster/readme.md

 containing curls for the app-go http

 # what to enhance
+1. separate `worker` and `server`.
-1. separate worker and server, as of the making, i didnt the two, which means, both will share resources.
-On high RPS this will affect overall performance.
+    1. as of the making, i didnt the two, which means, both will share resources.
+    2. On high RPS this will affect overall performance, since both will fight for resource
 2. implement authentication.
 User/auth are very complicated to implement, which is why i skipped it in current iteration
+    1. i added a middleware for auth, but hasnt enforce the authentication since theres no resource yet
-3. to make it more like reddit? haha
+3. make it more like reddit? haha